 - Setting the Filling: Your dentist will use a special curing light to harden the material, making it durable and functional immediately after the procedure.

 - Final Adjustments: The last step is to check your bite.
 Dr. Weinstock will make sure the filling doesn’t interfere with their natural bite pattern.
 He will make any adjustments if necessary.

 Inlays and Onlays

-When over half of the tooth’s chewing surface has been damaged, a dentist will often use an inlay or onlay.
+If a patient has a tooth with more than half of the chewing surface damaged, a dentist will often use an inlay or onlay.

 Inlays and onlays can be made of porcelain, gold, or composite resin.
-These pieces are bonded to the damaged area of the tooth.
-An inlay, which is similar to a filling, is used inside the cusp tips of the tooth; an onlay is a more substantial reconstruction, similar to the inlay but extending out over one or more of the cusps of the tooth.
+Your dentist will bond the pieces to the damaged area of the tooth.
+An inlay, which is similar to a filling, is for the inside the cusp tips of the tooth.
+An onlay is a more substantial reconstruction, similar to the inlay but extending out over one or more of the cusps of the tooth.

 How are inlays & onlays applied?